TylerSpears/fenri/README.md

-# Pain in the Net (PITN) Project Code
+# FENRI - Fiber Orientations from Explicit Neural Representations Project Code

-# Setup
+## Environment Installation

-## Development Environment Installation
+### Quickstart

-To re-create the anaconda environment used for development:
+To quickly recreate the development environment, install the anaconda packages found in `pitn.txt` and the pypi packages found in `requirements.txt`.
+For example:

 ```bash
 # Make sure to install mamba in your root anaconda env for package installation.